cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     key.
 Eventually show the top-10 most likely keys for a given length.
     Clicking at the displayed key proceeds the according decryption.
-Clicking an additional button performs the decryptions for all displayed keys.
+Clicking an additional button performs the decryption for all displayed keys.
   - The analysis option "Show base ciphers" currently shows for each "column Caesar" the graphics correlation and histogram.
     Additionally the text for each column Caesar could be